Change your video's thumbnail

 There are some places where a video thumbnail cannot be shown.
 Specifically, they won’t appear in the folder listing within your Wistia account, on social media, or on a popover embed.
 Instead, in those places, the first frame of the section of the video you’ve selected will appear as the thumbnail.

 Text overlays can be added to either still or video thumbnails.
-All you’ll need to do is check the Include text overlay box and type your text into the field below.
+Click "Include text overlay" and update the text box.
 You’ll see the text update on the video as you type, so you can adjust your spacing and line breaks to get it looking just right.